Theological Studies BA (Hons)

 Fees are payable in advance each academic year unless otherwise agreed.

 There are a number of funding options available to UK students to help you pay for your studies and your cost of living while studying.

 EU/EEA and Swiss nationals without settled or pre-settled status in the UK

 Following the UK’s departure from the European Union, the Scottish Government confirmed that EU/EEA and Swiss nationals, who do not have settled or pre-settled status, will be considered as international for fee purposes.
 Students will get an automatic scholarship of £3,000 per annum and the 4th year of study will be free for those studying full-time, on continuous study, who have paid for the previous three years at the University of the Highlands and Islands.

 This includes EEA/Swiss nationals with pre-settled status who are not self-employed or migrant workers in the UK.

 Students will need Student Route visa sponsorship to study on the UK.

 For students who do not normally reside in the UK or European Union and with a term-time address in Scotland, the following fees apply:

-Part-time study is not open to international student requiring a Tier 4 visa to study in the UK
+Part-time study is not open to international student requiring Student Route visa sponsorship to study in the UK

 Further information on international course fees.